Virtual collaboration: Medical Applications

 Virtual collaboration is used for physician and nurses, or these hospital members and their patients, to be connected even when they are apart so that they can share valuable information.
 For instance, Web 2.0 applications, particularly wikis, blogs, and podcasts, have been widely used by many online health-related professional.
 Because it is easy to use and deploy, those tools offer the opportunity for robust information sharing and interaction.
 One of medical blog examples is the blog, 'Clinical Case and Image.'
-By sharing a related information and technologies written by one person or a group of contributors on the blog, individuals who are interested in constructing knowledge of specific topics on the online community form a virtual grouping together.
+By sharing related information and technologies written by one person or a group of contributors on the blog, individuals who are interested in constructing knowledge of specific topics on the online community form a virtual grouping together.

 Entertainment

 Virtual collaboration such as raid quest or military simulation is widely used in an online multiplayer game.
 Those tool support users to fight virtual enemies.
 For instance, recent years have seen the growing use of virtual worlds such as World of Warcraft, a technology-created virtual environment that incorporates representations of real-world elements such as human being, landscapes, and another object.
 Those virtual worlds can provide the basis for e-collaboration behavior and related outcomes as well as a platform for credible studies of trade the information and tasks.